 Development Licenses:

-These licenses (also referred to as permits in some cases) are executed when a property owner proposes to construct any improvement within an easement granted to AMAFCA or within AMAFCA property and intends to maintain such improvements in a way that preserves the drainage and flood control function of such improvements.
-Encroachment/Maintenance Licenses are subject to the fee schedule shown below.
+These licenses (also referred to as permits or agreements in some cases) are executed when a property owner proposes to construct any improvement within an easement granted to AMAFCA or within AMAFCA property and intends to maintain such improvements in a way that preserves the drainage and flood control function of such improvements.
+Encroachment/Maintenance Agreements are subject to the fee schedule shown below.

 Turnkey Agreements: